How to Season a Cast-Iron Skillet

-For anyone who takes their time in the kitchen seriously, one of the best tools available is the cast-iron skillet.
-Its efficiency is unrivalled and, like wine, it gets better the longer you keep it.
-Cast iron's value is two-fold: It conducts heat consistently and evenly, and if seasoned and maintained properly, it becomes naturally nonstick.
+For anyone who takes their time in the kitchen seriously, one of the best tools to keep on hand is a cast-iron skillet.
+Its efficiency is unrivaled, and, like some wine, it gets better the longer you keep it.
+Cast iron's value for cookware is two-fold: It conducts heat consistently and evenly, and, if seasoned and maintained properly, it becomes naturally nonstick.
 Some brands preseason their products, but typically this is something the home cook does before using a cast-iron skillet.
 Here, we explain how to season this type of pan and keep the kitchen essential in top shape over time.